Dome A – coldest place on Earth

-"Dome Argus" was named by the researchers of Scott Polar Research Institute.
-Name "Argus" is taken from the Greek mythology – Argus is builder of the ship of argonauts.
+“Dome Argus” was named by the researchers of Scott Polar Research Institute.
+The name “Argus” is taken from Greek mythology – Argus is the builder of the ship of Argonauts.
 Most likely Argus in his worst dreams could not imagine that there exist such cold places.

 Visually Dome A looks like most other places in Antarctica – an endless, flat, lifeless plain.
-Landscape consists of white snow and sky above it.
+The landscape consists of white snow and the sky above it.

-Dome A is the highest part of Eastern Antarctic ice shield.
-The ice near it is at least 2,400 m thick and below the Dome A is located Gamburtsev Mountain Range.
-These mountains reach height up to 2,700 m and in many ways are similar to Alps.
-It is possible that the development of Eastern Antarctic ice shield started from the glaciers of this mountain range in late Eocene some 35 million years ago.
+Dome A is the highest part of the Eastern Antarctic ice shield.
+The ice near it is at least 2,400 m thick and below the Dome, A is located Gamburtsev Mountain Range.
+These mountains reach a height of up to 2,700 m and in many ways are similar to the Alps.
+It is possible that the development of the Eastern Antarctic ice shield started from the glaciers of this mountain range in the late Eocene some 35 million years ago.

 Area around Dome A is extremely flat – if Dome A is located 4092.5 m above the sea level, the lowest spot in 30 km distance around it is 4,090.2 m above the sea level – height difference over 30 km is only 2.3 m.

 Yearly precipitation here is around 10 mm of snow – it is one of the driest places on Earth.
-Area is also very calm, although there is little data about the speed of wind in winter here (installed anemometres does not work properly at these extreme temperatures).
+The area is also very calm, although there is little data about the speed of wind in winter here (installed anemometres does not work properly at these extreme temperatures).

 The lowest temperature ever recorded has been registered in 1983 in Russian station Vostok: -89.2°C.

 Weather in Dome A is very calm.
-During the cold winters a specific phenomenon is observed – inversion.
-The coldest air is closer to the land surface, while several metres higher the temperature is some 10°C higher.
+During the cold winters, a specific phenomenon is observed – inversion.
+The coldest air is closer to the land surface, while several meters higher the temperature is some 10°C higher.
 This is caused by the cooling effect of snow surface and lack of wind which elsewhere would mix this cold air with the warmer air above it.